Ventilation Definition

 Tutorial 1 - Figure 08 - Notification message of the simulation being added to the project which appears under the Add Item Button

 Congratulations!
 You have already set up your first CFD simulation with in:Flux.
-However, setting up a simulation does not mean the calculation has completed.
+However, setting up a simulation and adding it to the project does not mean the calculation has completed.
 After clicking Add Item the simulation will first have to be initialized, and then the calculation needs to solve the different variables of the Navier-Stokes equations (transport equations) before it will be completed.

 Continue to the next section to view information about the currently running calculation.